jiaohehu/NPreview/DOC-diagram.md

 graphing paper for which a length of 1 corresponds to the width of a single grid.

-In Diagram a grid is always draw as the background.
-By default the grid is 25 grid units length long in the horizontal direction and 10 grid unit length long in the vertical directon.
-You can change that by running the `viewport` command as the first statement within the diagram block.
-In the following example a diagram area is set to be 32 grid unit length long in horizontal direction and 20 grid unit length in vertical direction.
+In Diagram a grid is drawn as the background by default.
+The size of the grid is 25 grid units length long in the horizontal direction and 10 grid unit length long in the vertical directon.
+You can change that by using the 'config' command.

+ config width 30
-    viewport 32 20
+ config height 20

-When generationg MetaPost, each grid is by default considered as 4mm in length.
-Thus, a total grid of 32 in width will give you a total width of 120mm and, a total grid of 20 will give a total height of 80mm.
-You can change the length of each grid by running the `unit` command as follows.
+Each grid is by default 5mm in length, thus, a total of 25 grid units in horizontal direction will generate an image of 125mm in width, and 10 grid units of horizontal direction will put the image in the height of 50mm.
+To set the unit to a different length, call the 'config unit' command below.

-    unit 6mm
+  config unit 6mm

-The `config` command is designed to configure viewport.
-So far the only available option is to set the 'grid' option to either one of the two values:
+The 'config grid' command can be used to change how background grid lines are to be shown in the final Diagram image.
+By default, each grid is to be show with a grid line that is colored at 10% black.
+The color is currently not configurable.
+When set the grid to 'boxed', only the outline of the image is drawn, and when set to 'none', there is even no outline.

   config grid boxed
   config grid none

-When set to 'boxed', only the bounding box of the viewport is show.
-If set to none, the outlines are not show.
-However, for MetaPost and MetaFun the bounding box is still drawn, but using "white" color instead, so that it is "invisible" to the eye because the background is always white, but nevertheless it has the effect of "enlarge" the entire drawing to cover the size that is at least the size of the viewport.
-Without it the viewport might be smaller depending on the actual shapes drawn.

-Note that it is important to set these commands before any drawing commands.
+However, for MetaPost and MetaFun generation when the grid is set to 'none' the outline is actually drawn using a "white" color pixel.
+This is because the image that is generated are automatically expanded whenever there is contents drawn on that image.
+Thus, without performing the draw of the outline does not guarentee that the size of the image will be the size we want.
+However, for MetaFun and MetaPost generation the image will be "enlarged" if contents were drawn outside of the outline.

 # The set and reset commands